Tony Bradan

-Tony Bradan (born October 6, 1913 - 1999) was a Canadian teacher, guitarist and arranger.
+Tony Bradan (born Antonio Alfredo Bradanovich; October 6, 1913 – 23 November 1999) was a Canadian teacher, guitarist, and arranger.

 Early life and career

-Bradan was born Antonio Alfredo Bradanovich in Ladner, British Columbia, to parents who had immigrated from the Balkans.
+Bradan was born of Balkan descent in Ladner, British Columbia.
+His father was born in Viš, Principality of Montenegro.
+His mother, Maria Filomena Bussanich, was born to Italian parents from Lussinpiccolo, Austria-Hungary (now Mali Lošinj, Croatia).
 He studied guitar with Roy Barry and composition with Pasquale Fiore in Vancouver and harmony with John Weinzweig in Toronto.
 From 1937 to 1942, he was a member of Mart Kenney's Western Gentlemen.
 During World War II, he was musical director of the Army Show and arranger for the Canadian orchestra of the Allied Expeditionary Forces.
 After the war, he played in orchestras for Canadian Broadcasting Corporation Toronto.
 Bradan married singer Judy Richards.

 Teaching method

 A Learning Process For Playing The Guitar Book 1 and Guitar Fundamentals Books 2, 3, 4 and 5 are based on Bradan's handwritten manuscript.
 Print copies are in the collection of the Toronto Public Library.

 Tony also created an instructional book and accompanying 45 rpm record entitled Basic Guitar Lessons (Silvertone).